Manik21hub/DQRMAN/PROTOCOL.md

 - **Byzantine Resilience**: `AnomalyLogger` automatically quarantines nodes exhibiting malicious behavior.

 ## 8. Known Limitations
+The following limitations apply to the **Phase 1 Orchestrator** and are scheduled for resolution in Phase 2 hardware integration:

-- **Shared Clock**: Current simulation assumes a perfectly shared system clock; real-world drift is not yet modeled in the `oqs-env`.
+-   **Shared System Clock**: Current simulation assumes a perfectly shared system clock across all virtual nodes ($T_{now}$ is global).
+Physical deployment will require a high-precision PTP/NTP synchronization layer.
-- **Software-Only**: No hardware-level protection (TPM/HSM) for private keys in Phase 1.
+-   **Software-Only Simulation**: No physical device isolation or Trusted Execution Environment (TEE) is enforced.
+Any vulnerability in the host OS could compromise all "isolated" nodes.
+-   **Simulated Proximity**: Haversine distance is a mathematical approximation and does not account for signal-to-noise ratios (SNR), multi-path interference, or real-world UWB flight-time characteristics.
+-   **Unprotected Communication**: TCP on loopback (127.0.0.1) is used for simulation connectivity and is not battle-hardened for noisy or adversarial radio environments.
-- **Side-Channel**: The implementation does not protect against power-analysis or timing attacks on the Dilithium sign/verify functions.
+-   **Side-Channel Vulnerability**: The current `liboqs` integration is not hardened against power-analysis, electromagnetic, or timing-based side-channel attacks on the secret Dilithium signing keys.